Welcome to today's edition of the Rush 24-7 podcast.

 It's so far back.

-The point is that it is impossible, even now, to chart, and by that I mean write or document, everything that's known.
+The point is that it is impossible, even now, to chart, and by that I mean write or document everything that's known.

-And it's it's certainly impossible to learn it.
+And it's certainly impossible to learn it.

 It is not possible for a single human being to know everything that's knowable or everything that is known.